 I will only use your personal data for the purpose(s) for which it was originally collected unless I reasonably believe that another purpose is compatible with that or those original purpose(s) and need to use your personal data for that purpose.
 If I do use your personal data in this way and you wish me to explain how the new purpose is compatible with the original, please contact Me using the details in Part 15.

 If I need to use your personal data for a purpose that is unrelated to, or incompatible with, the purpose(s) for which it was originally collected, I will inform you and explain the legal basis which allows Me to do so.

 In some circumstances, where permitted or required by law, I may process your personal data without your knowledge or consent.
 This will only be done within the bounds of the Data Protection Legislation and your legal rights.

 8 How Long Will You Keep My Personal Data?

 I will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.

-I will only store or transfer your personal data within the UK.
+I will only store your personal data in the UK.
 This means that it will be fully protected under the Data Protection Legislation.

 You may access My Site without providing any personal data at all.